PrairieBaby Canada

 Maine Coon Cats Exclusively since 1987

-Founder of the Masterweaver Polydactyl Line
+Founder of the Masterweaver Polydactyl Foundation Line

 TICA Outstanding Cattery MCBFA Breeder Member